 A parrot’s tongue is muscled and articulated.
 This gives parrots control over it, so they can grasp and even manipulate objects or food.
-In addition to a bone, it’s also made up of cartilage, which creates a hyoid apparatus and holds the tongue in place.
-It gives the muscle prehensile ability and lets parrots replicate complicated sounds that even other mimicking creatures cannot match.
+It’s also made up of cartilage, which creates a hyoid apparatus and holds the tongue in place.
+It gives the muscle prehensile ability and lets parrots replicate complicated sounds.

-Parrot tongues are usually black, but they may be pink, grey, or spotted.
-The color sometimes matches the parrot’s own unique coloring, with blues and yellows.
-Parrots’ tongues are always dry, can reach far out of their beaks, and will make fun clicking sounds.
-If your parrot sticks out its tongue, this can be a playful game or a way to taste food it can’t properly eat.
+Parrot tongues are usually black, but they can be pink, grey, or spotted.
+The color sometimes matches the parrot’s unique coloring, with blues and yellows.
+Parrots’ tongues are always dry, can reach far out of their beaks, and make clicking sounds.
+If your parrot sticks out its tongue, this can be a playful game or a way to taste food.

 What Does A Parrot’s Tongue Look Like?